 II.
 Academic Standards

 We are responsible for proper conduct and integrity in all scholastic and clinical work.
 As students, we are obligated to develop our medical knowledge and skills to the best of our ability, realizing that the health and lives of the persons committed to our charge could depend on our competence.
 Due to the teamwork inherent in the medical profession, we should work together and utilize all available resources.
-If a professor believes it is in the best interest of student learning to limit access to some of those resources then he/she must make this explicit well in advance.
+If a professor believes that it is in the best interest of student learning to limit access to some of those resources, he/she must make this explicit well in advance.
 We will abide by such policies.

 - Professors and proctors are expected to treat us respectfully; likewise we must demonstrate honor and integrity during examinations.

 - We understand that examinations are meant to reflect our individual achievement.
 Cheating during examinations is unethical and is defined as doing any of the following without authorization:

 a.
 Looking at the answers written by another student during an examination.

 b.
 Communicating with another student about topics that might help to answer a question during an examination.

 c.
 Referring to notes or textual matter during an examination, or otherwise conducting research into the questions posed in the examination.

 d.
 Violating any other policy of examinations.